iwfcv2023/iwfcv2023.github.io/pages/registration.md

 * [Registration(credit card)](#)

+※ registration, please contact us by e-mail "iwfcv2023@gmail.com".

+※ Early Registration (Until Feb.
+12 18:00 KST(GMT+9))

+※ Regular Registration (From Feb.
+12 18:00 KST(GMT+9))

 ※ Normal Registration will be closed on Feb.
-03. 2023 18:00 (KST).
+16. 2023 18:00 (KST).

 ※ To Presenter (General and Student): If you have more than one presentation by yourself, you need to pay the registration fee for the number of presentations.

 ※ All participants will have download IW-FCV2023 Proceedings.

 ※ If you wish to cancel, please let us know by email by 5:00p.m.
 Feb.
-03(KST), we will refund your registration fee.
+17(KST), we will refund your registration fee.

 ※ Please note that payments shall be only in Korean won.
 If you settle the payment outside Korea, the price changes depending on the exchange rate.

 ※ Bank transfer is limited only from the bank account of Korea.

-※ Downloading information of proceeding will be sent only to those who have completed the registration and the payment by February 19, 202318:00 (KST).
+※ Downloading information of proceeding will be sent only to those who have completed the registration and the payment by February 16, 2023 18:00 (KST).

 <div style="margin: 30px;"></div>